israelermel/iridio77/README.md

 ## Description
 <!-- Plugin description -->
-This Plugin contém ADB commands to help developers to change Developer Options
+This Plugin has ADB commands to help developers to change Developer Options
 <!-- Plugin description end -->

 ## Installation